Cancer, transplant patients protest Venezuela's medicine shortages

 Around 230 breast cancer patients are currently unable to undergo surgery due to lack of blood, said Luisa Rodriguez, the president of non-profit breast cancer group FUNCAMAMA

-"These women are going to see their tumour double in 100 days.
+"These women are going to see their tumor double in 100 days.
 There's a risk of death or treatment being extended unnecessarily," said Rodriguez, waving a sign listing a dozen missing medicines.

 (Reporting by Alexandra Ulmer; Editing by Andrew Cawthorne and Frances Kerry)